 As the phrase suggests, search engine optimization is about making sure that your pages are search engine friendly.
 When search engines such as Google crawl or in other words, search through webpages, they are looking for certain elements that tell them how to index the page and where to place it on the search engine results pages.
 To make money by writing on the internet your pages need to be search engine friendly.
-If you're new to SEO then I recommend reading Peter Hoggan's Basic SEO Course.

 5. Affiliates and Affiliate Marketing

 An affiliate is someone who sells a product or service on behalf of another company and gets a percentage of what the sale is worth.
 Making money on HubPages relies on hubbers being affiliates with particular companies.
 The main affiliate programs available on HubPages are Google Adsense and Amazon which are all part of Hubpages Earning Program.

 You can also sign up for other affiliate programs outside of HubPages and market them here, but unless you already have experience with affiliate marketing, I would strongly suggest waiting before you do this.
 (Not all affiliate networks are allowed here, but there is not a definitive list so you will have to use trial and error to discover which ones are permissible).